svanoort/rest-compress/README.md

 #Demo:
 I've included a trivial REST demo app in the rest-demo-app module, which can be used as an example.
 It is what I used in manual testing, as well.
-To deploy, build it and drop the WAR in a JBoss Application Server instance.
+To deploy, build it and drop the WAR in a JBoss Application Server 7 instance (in the deployments folder).